clara-espinosa/Germination_phenology/README.md

 ## Abstract

 - **Background** .
-In most terrestrial plants, regeneration depends on the ability of seeds to germinate at the most favourable climatic conditions.
+For most terrestrial plants, regeneration depends on the ability of seeds to germinate in the most favourable climatic conditions.
 Understanding seed germination phenology is thus crucial for predicting plant responses to environmental changes.
 However, a substantial gap persists regarding how microclimatic conditions